Need convincing that tweed suits are the way to go for your wedding? No problem. We are here to help convince you they are… because they are.

 All of our suits are made with British wool.
 We are extremely proud of that fact.
 Each suit is individually hand made and finished to a standard that you would expect from a suit costing ££££’s of pounds.
 Just check out the finer details and you’ll clearly see what we mean.
 Look closely at the cut of the button hole and the button hole stitching within it for example.
 They are clean, sharp and beautifully finished.
 Just one of many examples that ‘you get what you pay for.’

-Purchase online from Victor Valentine with the confidence that we specialise in tailoring high quality suits.
+Purchase online from Mens Tweed Suits with the confidence that we specialise in tailoring high quality suits.
 Alternatively, come visit us at our showroom where we’d be delighted to show you up close and personal the quality of our suits and run through the many cloth and options that will make your suit truly one of a kind.

 There is something about the look of a man in a tweed suit.
 If you wear tweed you instantly become an ‘English Gentleman’.
 Make it a 3 piece & you could very well be a Lord.
 This classic look is making a strong return to form.
 Over the last few years it has gradually increased in mainstream popularity.
 The vintage look of tweed has now been merged with a modern sizing and fit to create a rather special look.